nainglinnkhant/react-skeleton-image/README.md

 </div>
 ```

-It is recommended to set css properties like `margin` and `padding` in the container instead of the Image component.
+It is recommended to set css properties like `margin`, `padding` and `border-radius` in the container instead of the `Image` component.

 ```jsx
 <div style={{ width: 300, height: 200, margin: 30 }}>